Published January 25, 2022

 It is possible to make online mortgage applications but, especially as a first time buyer, we recommend you make an appointment with your chosen mortgage provider so they can offer the support you need.

-Liz Pearson, at Chorley Building Society, talks about the usual process they take first time buyers through when they come to their local Chorley branch or speak to us on the phone:
+Liz Pearson, talks about the usual process they take first time buyers through when they come to their local Chorley branch or speak to us on the phone:

 “We always ask first time buyers to bring a few things with them to their meeting with one of our mortgage advisors, including proof of income, any benefits and outgoings.
 Here are some of the kinds of documents we usually ask to see: